matter-labs/anvil-zksync/docs/rustbook/src/usage/testing.md

 yarn test
 ```

 Well done!
-You've successfully run your first local tests with zkSync Era and `era-test-node`.
+You've successfully run your first local tests with zkSync Era and `anvil-zksync`.

 ## CI/CD Testing with GitHub Actions
-A GitHub Action is available for integrating era-test-node into your CI/CD environments.
+A GitHub Action is available for integrating anvil-zksync into your CI/CD environments.
 This action offers high configurability and streamlines the process of testing your applications in an automated way.

 You can find this GitHub Action in the marketplace [here](https://github.com/marketplace/actions/era-test-node-action).

 ### Example Usage
-Below is an example yaml configuration to use the era-test-node GitHub Action in your workflow:
+Below is an example yaml configuration to use the anvil-zksync GitHub Action in your workflow:
 ```yml
 name: Run Era Test Node Action